17 Nov 2020

 A magnet for walkers, geologists, botanists, creatives, foodies, archaeologists and all those seeking a true taste of Ireland, the Burren and Cliffs of Moher Geopark is eager to offer a range of sustainable holiday experiences just as soon as it is safe to travel again.

-Following the Lonely Planet accolade, a new video has been created to celebrate the region’s achievement [link to follow].
+Following the Lonely Planet accolade, a new video has been created to celebrate the region’s achievement – watch here and above.

 It shows that from coastal escapes, to culture discovery or family adventures, high enjoyment can be combined with low environmental impact amid the beauty of the west coast of Ireland.